Maykonn/page-info-js/README.md

 when:

 - Elements are loaded,
-- DOM loading percentage change,
+- DOM loading percentage changes,
 - DOM is completely loaded.

-You can work information about time too:
+You can work with information about time too:

 - DOM loading start timestamp,
 - Elapsed time in milliseconds to completely load the DOM,